uss-web-team/common/training/sql/sql1.md

 ## Exercise

-Connect to the following URL (ask a coworker for login credentials):
+Using a client program (SQL Developer is installed on your workstation), connect to the following URL (ask a coworker for login credentials):

 ```
 jdbc:oracle:thin:@dev10db.it.utah.edu:1528:dev10